 Will I automatically gain a PGCE?

-No. Salaried trainees work towards a QTS only.
-However, fee-paying trainees work towards a QTS and a Professional Graduate Certificate in Education.
+All fee-paying trainees work towards a QTS and a Postgraduate Certificate in Education.
+However, salaried trainees work towards QTS only.
 Both routes are equally promoted and valued and we have found that schools will want to employ great teachers regardless.

 Who awards the PGCE?

-University of Greenwich accredits the Professional Gradudate Certificate in Education element of our course.
-You do not need to travel to Greenwich - all your learning will still be your placement school and in our weekly training sessions in Braintree.
-You will, however, be invited to attend their graduation ceremony.
+Anglia Ruskin University accredits the Postgraduate Certificate in Education element of our course.
+You do not need to regularly travel to the university - all your learning will still be at your placement school and in our training sessions online or in Braintree.
+You will, however, be invited to attend the university's graduation ceremony.

 How am I assessed?

-In order to be awarded QTS and a ProfGCE, you will have the following assessments throughout the year:
+In order to be awarded QTS and a PGCE, you will have the following assessments throughout the year:

 - Observation of your lessons